pjt/saxon/README.markdown

 ###Singletons

-When the results of a query is a single item, the query functions return a singleton instead of a sequence of one item, e.g.
+When the result of a query is a single item, the query functions return a singleton instead of a sequence of one item, e.g.

     user=> (xml/query "count(//element())" xmldoc)